hectorcorrea/solr-for-newbies/tutorial.md

 * The [Standard](https://lucene.apache.org/solr/guide/7_0/the-standard-query-parser.html) query parser (aka the Lucene Parser) is the default parser and is very powerful, but it's rather unforgiving if there is an error in the query submitted to Solr.
 This makes the Standard query parser a poor choice if we want to allow user entered queries, particular if we allow queries with expressions like `AND` or `OR` operations.

-* The [DisMax](https://lucene.apache.org/solr/guide/7_0/the-dismax-query-parser.html) query parser (DisMax) on the other hand was designed to handle user entered queries and is very forgiving on errors when parsing a query, however this parser only supports simple query expressions.
+* The [DisMax](https://lucene.apache.org/solr/guide/7_0/the-dismax-query-parser.html) query parser (DisMax) on the other hand was designed to handle user entered queries and it's very forgiving on errors when parsing a query, however this parser only supports simple query expressions.

 * The [Extended DisMax](https://lucene.apache.org/solr/guide/7_0/the-extended-dismax-query-parser.html) (eDisMax) query parser is an improved version of the DisMax parser that is also very forgiving on errors when parsing user entered queries and like the Standard query parser supports complex query expressions.